daveworth/not-so-secret-sauce/topics/security-audit-process.md

 ## Process

-At Highgroove we take application security very seriously.
+We take application security very seriously.
 The good news is that Ruby on Rails does as well and if developers follow the well documented [best-practices](http://guides.rubyonrails.org/security.html) in the field it is very difficult to introduce the majority of security vulnerabilities that plague